Linux: User interface

 The user interface, also known as the shell, is either a command-line interface (CLI), a graphical user interface (GUI), or controls attached to the associated hardware, which is common for embedded systems.
 For desktop systems, the default user interface is usually graphical, although the CLI is commonly available through terminal emulator windows or on a separate virtual console.

 CLI shells are text-based user interfaces, which use text for both input and output.
-The dominant shell used in Linux is the Bourne-Again Shell (bash), originally developed for the GNU Project.
+The dominant shell used in Linux is the Bourne-Again Shell (bash), originally developed for the GNU Project; other shells such as Zsh are also used.
 Most low-level Linux components, including various parts of the userland, use the CLI exclusively.
 The CLI is particularly suited for automation of repetitive or delayed tasks and provides very simple inter-process communication.

-On desktop systems, the most popular user interfaces are the GUI shells, packaged together with extensive desktop environments, such as KDE Plasma, GNOME, MATE, Cinnamon, LXDE, Pantheon and Xfce, though a variety of additional user interfaces exist.
-Most popular user interfaces are based on the X Window System, often simply called "X".
+On desktop systems, the most popular user interfaces are the GUI shells, packaged together with extensive desktop environments, such as KDE Plasma, GNOME, MATE, Cinnamon, LXDE, Pantheon, and Xfce, though a variety of additional user interfaces exist.
+Most popular user interfaces are based on the X Window System, often simply called "X" or "X11".
 It provides network transparency and permits a graphical application running on one system to be displayed on another where a user may interact with the application; however, certain extensions of the X Window System are not capable of working over the network.
 Several X display servers exist, with the reference implementation, X.Org Server, being the most popular.

-Server distributions might provide a command-line interface for developers and administrators, but provide a custom interface towards end-users, designed for the use-case of the system.
-This custom interface is accessed through a client that resides on another system, not necessarily Linux based.

-Several types of window managers exist for X11, including tiling, dynamic, stacking and compositing.
+Several types of window managers exist for X11, including tiling, dynamic, stacking, and compositing.
 Window managers provide means to control the placement and appearance of individual application windows, and interact with the X Window System.
-Simpler X window managers such as dwm, ratpoison, i3wm, or herbstluftwm provide a minimalist functionality, while more elaborate window managers such as FVWM, Enlightenment or Window Maker provide more features such as a built-in taskbar and themes, but are still lightweight when compared to desktop environments.
-Desktop environments include window managers as part of their standard installations, such as Mutter (GNOME), KWin (KDE) or Xfwm (xfce), although users may choose to use a different window manager if preferred.
+Simpler X window managers such as dwm, ratpoison, or i3wm provide a minimalist functionality, while more elaborate window managers such as FVWM, Enlightenment, or Window Maker provide more features such as a built-in taskbar and themes, but are still lightweight when compared to desktop environments.
+Desktop environments include window managers as part of their standard installations, such as Mutter (GNOME), KWin (KDE), or Xfwm (xfce), although users may choose to use a different window manager if preferred.

 Wayland is a display server protocol intended as a replacement for the X11 protocol; as of 2022, it has received relatively wide adoption.
 Unlike X11, Wayland does not need an external window manager and compositing manager.
-Therefore, a Wayland compositor takes the role of the display server, window manager and compositing manager.
+Therefore, a Wayland compositor takes the role of the display server, window manager, and compositing manager.
 Weston is the reference implementation of Wayland, while GNOME's Mutter and KDE's KWin are being ported to Wayland as standalone display servers.
 Enlightenment has already been successfully ported since version 19.
+Additionally, many window managers have been made for Wayland, such as Sway or Hyprland, as well as other graphical utilities such as Waybar or Rofi.